 Need for an indoor swimming pool/aquatic centre in Municipality.
 Existing facilities are inadequate.
 More information needed on what's available.
 This information needs to be made available regularly.
 Information could be included with rates notices, advertised in local papers or placed on the Internet.
 Information booklets that outline all leisure/sport activities and facilities in the Shire would be of enormous benefit to local residents, especially to those that have recently moved to the area.
 Directory of Services.
 More cycle ways needed in Shire.
 Existing facilities are grossly inadequate.
 Existing cycle ways are unsafe-major improvements are needed.
-Better linkages between cycle ways are heeded.
-Provision of safe cycle ways reduces reliance on private transport, reduces pollution and prometes healthier individuals.
-Better maintenance fout 1 r 1 in fields, parks/playgrounds, public toilets I regular removal of graffiti and the interval of graffiti and the second se Improved playgrounds needed is di 1 fencing, equipment safety and rizi zi nce Beially le ti More facilities for youth needed.
-E.g. unstructured environments such as t parks, night clubs, indoor sports centres and sporting facilities Better management/conservation of bushland areas More open space/parkland/bushland needed Homsby Aquatic Centre needs major upgrading.
-It needs to be enclosed to allow year round use and have more shaded areas and improved parking.
+Better linkages between cycle ways are needed.
+Provision of safe cycle ways reduces reliance on private transport, reduces pollution and promotes healthier individuals.
+Better maintenance fout 1 or 1 in fields, parks/playgrounds, public toilets In regular removal of graffiti and i is Improved playgrounds needed. is di: 1 fencing, equipment safety and riei er nce B e ially la ti More facilities for youth needed.
+E.g. unstructured environments such as parks, night clubs, indoor sports centres and sporting facilities Better management/conservation of bushland areas More open space/parkland/bushland needed Homsby Aquatic Centre needs major upgrading.
+It needs to be enclosed to allow year round us e and have more shaded areas and improved parking.
 More updated books and resources in library.
 More funding for libraries.
 Books in foreign languages.
-Need for swimming pool at Berowra More BBQ areas/picnic tables and rubbish bins/recycling facilities needed in local parks/playgrounds/sporting grounds M (1) (ast) (e) (e) (g) ff-1 Improved Create access problems for the disabled and parents th prams Indoor Sporting Complexes needed in Municipality
+Need for swimming pool at Berowra More BBQ areas/picnic tables and rubbish bins/recycling facilities needed in local parks/playgrounds/sporting grounds M n bast item se bg ff-l Improved Create access problems for the disabled and parents th prams Indoor Sporting Complexes needed in Municipality